Analysis note: two-particle correlation in $e^+e^-$ collisions at 91-209 GeV with archived ALEPH data: Experimental setup, data sample and the event thrust

 The iron return yoke, constructed with 23 layers of streamer tubes, also serves as the hadron calorimeter (HCAL) for the detection of charged and neutral hadrons.
 The relative energy resolution for hadrons is \(0.85/\sqrt{E}\).
 Muons are identified based on their patterns in the HCAL and by the muon chambers, which are made of two double layers of streamer tubes located outside the HCAL.

 The information from the trackers and calorimeters is integrated using an energy-flow algorithm~\cite{ALEPH:1994ayc}.
-This algorithm generates a set of charged and neutral particles, called energy-flow objects, which are utilized in the jet reconstruction for this analysis.
+This algorithm generates a set of charged and neutral particles, called energy-flow objects.
+The charged particles reconstructed in the energy-flow algorithm are used in the correlation function analysis

 The analysis is performed using the data sample taken by the ALEPH detector from 1992 to 2000, corresponding to collision energies of $\sqrt{s} = 91$--209~GeV and a total integrated luminosity of 745~pb$^{-1}$ of data.
 We have divide the data into two datasets according to their center-of-mass energies.
 One is the {\it $Z$-resonance dataset}, which provides results extending the previous measurement with only LEP-I data~\cite{Badea:2019vey}.
 The other one focuses exclusively on {\it high-energy events} at LEP-II, with collision energies greater than those of the $Z$-boson mass.